Belsunce

 Belsunce (/fr/, /fr/) is a district near Canebière, central Marseille.
+It is within the 1st arrondissement.
 Its name was given by Monseigneur Henri François Xavier de Belsunce de Castelmoron, who famously helped during the Great Plague of Marseille.

-Belsunce is a popular area from the "Centre Bourse" to the big shopping crentre of central Marseille.
+Belsunce is a popular area from the "Centre Bourse" to the big shopping centre of central Marseille.
 It includes the famous Alcazar, an old theatre that has been converted into a library.